dnnsharp/excel/en/Import_Into_Database_From_Entity.md

 Check this option if you want to try and insert all properties from the entity list into the database table.

-**Use first row as column names**
+**Properties**

+Select the specific columns of the excel file that you wish to retrieve.
+This field is ignored if Include All Fields is checked.

+**Merge Existing Values**

-Check this option if you want to use the first row of the file as the property names of the new entity.
-(Optional)
+Check this option if you want to try and update all values from the entity list that have a corresponding row in the database table.

-If this option is not checked the entity will assign the names: Field + Index.

-Ex: Field0, Field1, etc ...
+This option can increase the execution time for large amounts of data.

+**Delete Non-Existing Values**

+Check this option if you want to try and delete all values from the database table that do not have a corresponding item in the entity list.

+This option can increase the execution time for large amounts of data.

 **On Error**